lakshmi-intechcode/jng_instr_folder/4_mvc_sql/w02_d04/README.md

 ### Lesson

-* Show them how to make a create file
-* Show them how to make a seed file
-* Show them how to connect to database
-* Show them how to grab and return values from a database
-* Python sqlite3 module commands
-	* sqlite3 comes shipped with every version of python after 2.5 so we can just import it.
-We do not need to go and download it.
-	* sqlite3.connect
-	* connect.cursor
-	* cursor.execute
-	* connect.execute
-	* connect.commit
-	* connect.close
-	* cursor.fetchall
-* Data sanitization

 #### Part 1 - Recap of Yesterday and how does SQLite fall into our MVC app

 * The concept of MVC is to write organized code